gokyle/gokyle.github.com/articles/2012-09-01-interacting-with-a-database-in-go.md

 * for postgres, I used [Blake Mizerany's](http://blakemizerany.com) [pq](https://github.com/bmizerany/pq) library.

+This information can also be pulled from the [package documentation](golang.org/pkg/database/sql).

 ## Connecting to the Database
 Once you have assigned the database object in your code, you should ensure that you run a `defer db.Close()` to make sure the connection